diegobarbosa/notes/csharp.md

 - unsafe: Using the unsafe keyword declares a context that is not safe in terms of memory management.
 - volatile: When this modifier is applied to a field, the field can be modified by components other than your code.
 Examples might be the operating system.

+## Constructors

+A constructor is a method but includes no return type, not even void.
+To include a return type in a constructor is improper syntax and will generate a compiler warning.
+In the Student class code, there are two constructors provided.
+One is a nondefault constructor that accepts three string values and uses them to initialize the member variables.
+The second is a default constructor that includes no statements and takes no arguments.
+This is the type of constructor that the compiler generates if no other constructors are created by the developer.
+This constructor initializes the member variables with their default values.

+**Default constructors are used only when no other constructor is called or none exist.**